home-assistant/developers.home-assistant/docs/core/bluetooth/api.md

 ### Finding out the availability timeout

-For connectable devices there is no unavailability timeout - a device must be connectable by at least one `connectable` controller or it is unavailable.
+There is no availability timeout for connectable devices - a device must be connectable by at least one `connectable` controller or unavailable.

-For non-connectable devices unavailability is based on the time since their last known broadcast.
-This timeout is learned automatically based on the devices normal broadcasting pattern.
-You can find out what this is with the `bluetooth.async_get_learned_advertising_interval` API.
+For non-connectable devices, availability is based on the time since the device's last known broadcast.
+This timeout is learned automatically based on the device's regular broadcasting pattern.
+You can find out this with the `bluetooth.async_get_learned_advertising_interval` API.

 ```python
 from homeassistant.components import bluetooth